aethershill/quartz/content/Areas/reading and listening/Booklist.md

 The Name of the Wind by Patrick Rothfuss (recommended by bob) Roundbuilding (Bartending book)
 The moustache
+The posthumous memoirs of bras cubas
+As i lay dying - faulkner

 Series -
 The Faithful and the Fallen - John Gwynne  (recommended by bob)